ENCCS/julia-for-hpc/content/GPU.rst

    that requires the Julia runtime library.
 This means one cannot allocate memory or perform dynamic function calls, both of which are easy to do accidentally!

+.. callout:: 1D, 2D and 3D

+   CUDA.jl and AMDGPU.jl support indexing in up to 3 dimensions (x, y and z, e.g.
+   ``threadIdx().x`` and ``workitemIdx().x``).
+This is convenient
+   for multidimensional data where thread blocks can be organised into 1D, 2D or 3D arrays of threads.

 Debugging
 ---------